section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 ### Introduction

 Logging is one of the most important things we use while developing android apps.
 We use logs for almost everything.
 For instance; debugging if-else conditions and when handling exceptions.
-Many developers often use traditional logging classes when "logging" in Android. which tend to be tiresome and time-consuming. `Timber`, a library by `Jake Wharton` has made logging easy and simple.
+Yet, as developers, we sometimes use the traditional log classes.
+These have a tendency of being cumbersome and time-consuming.
+Timber, which is a library developed by `Jake Wharton` has made logging easily attainable and with less code.

 ### What is a Logcat?

 From the official documentation, the logcat window in Android Studio displays system messages.
 For instance, when a garbage collection occurs, it displays messages in real-time.
 It also keeps a history so you can view older messages.
-When a code throws an exception, logcat shows a message.
+When your code throws an exception, the logcat displays a message.
 This is then followed by the associated stack trace containing links to the line of code.

 ### What are some of the traditional log class messages?

 According to the official documentation, this class allows you to create log messages.
-This messages appear in the logcat.
-From the highest to lowest priority (or, least to most verbose), we should use the following:
+These messages appear in the logcat.
+From the highest priority to the lowest (or, least verbose to the most), we should use the following:
 - `Log.e(String, String)` - display errors
 - `Log.w(String, String)` - display warnings
 - `Log.i(String, String)` -display information